I’m trying to start my paper, but I’m stuck. Can the Writing Center help me?

 Certainly!
 The Writing Center helps writers at any stage of the writing process.
 We can help you brainstorm, outline, draft, revise, etc. Our services are aimed at helping the writer grow, so we advocate discussion and dialogue over serving as a grammar check.

-My professor keeps talking about APA and MLA format.
+My professor keeps talking about APA, ASA, Chicago, and MLA format.
 What are those?
 How do I cite correctly?

 We get this question a lot.
 You’re not alone.
 Feel free to make an appointment to talk to us about correct citation.
-In the meantime, we encourage you to check out our “APA & MLA Format” page for more information.
+In the meantime, we encourage you to check out our “APA, ASA, Chicago & MLA Formats” page for more information.

 I’m trying to adjust to college-level writing.
 How can I write a better thesis and use stronger organization?